-- PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program). - PAT dates can be found on the Provincial Achievement Tests website.
+PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program).

+The 2024-2025 school year PAT dates are listed below.
+More information can be found on the Provincial Achievement Tests website.